University of Iowa Policy

 The University has designated the Director of the Division of Sponsored Programs, as the senior-level administrator responsible for oversight of its export control compliance activities.
 On behalf of the institution, the Director will also sign documentation relating to export-controlled materials, serve as the custodian of any required records, and serve as the point of contact for communications with regulatory agencies.

-The Director has designated the following as the DSP staff member primarily responsible for working with PIs and their questions about the application of export controls to their research: Patricia Cone-Fisher (335-3582, email@example.com).
+The Director has designated the following as the DSP staff members primarily responsible for working with PIs and their questions about the application of export controls to their research: Patricia Cone-Fisher (335-3582, firstname.lastname@example.org) and Loren LeClair (335-21200, email@example.com).

 In addition, the Division of Sponsored Programs is responsible for the following with respect to export controls: